xboltzmann/home/docs/aspirations.md

     a strong desire to achieve something high or great

-    take action, make mistakes - move forward with a sense of progress, learn, grow
+    take action, make mistakes, improve - move forward with a sense of progress, to understand, learn, grow
     ```